 A walk along the Urunga Boardwalk is an easy coastal stroll to do with your dog.
 Dogs on a leash are permitted on the boardwalk.
 And at the far end when you reach the ocean, you’ll discover the local off-leash dog beach – they’ll certain burn off some energy!

 On your way back, take the side branch for closer views of some of the local mangroves.
+(If it’s open – I’ve heard reports it is currently closed due to flood damage.)
 Just make sure you take along your own supply of poo bags, as there are limited bins and bags along the boardwalk.

 #2 Port Macquarie Coastal Walk

 Distance: About 5.5km one-way (dog-friendly section only)

 Port Macquarie is not surprisingly a popular destination for visitors on the NSW Mid North Coast, with its beautiful beaches and lush forests.
 One of the best ways to experience its attractions at a slower pace is by following the Port Macquarie Coastal Walk.